North Pole Cruise On A Luxury Icebreaker

 Precipitation:

-Precipitation is highly variable, and the weather can be unpredictable.
+Precipitation is highly unpredictable.

 Cruise Itinerary and Flexibility:

-Safety
+Safety First:

-Please follow the safety instructions and guidelines from the expedition team and ship’s crew.
+Follow the safety instructions and guidelines from the expedition team and ship’s crew.

 Find our more in our guide to North Pole Weather & Climate.